 Qawwalis.
 There are also several performances of Qawwalis by popular Qawwali groups like Wadali Brothers, Ateeq Hussain Khan, Rizwan Muazzam Qawwali Group, etc.

-Air.
-The nearest airport is Indira Gandhi International Airport which is just a few kilometers away from the park.
+By Air.
+The nearest airport is Indira Gandhi International Airport which is just a few kilometres away from the park.
 The airport is well-connected to other major cities in India as well as overseas.
 Once you reach the airport, you can hire a bus, taxi or auto to reach the park.
 If you want to go by your vehicle, choose two roadways Rao Tularam Marg and Thimayya Marg which will take 40-49 minutes to reach the park.
 Also, Delhi is served by advance metro services.
 The nearest metro station is Qutub Minar Metro Station that falls on the Yellow Line.

-Rail.
+By Rail.
 The nearest railway station is New Delhi Railway Station which is well-linked to other major cities of India and gets frequent train services across the country.
 Once you reach the station, you can hire a bus, auto, or taxi to reach the park.
 The nearest metro station is Qutub Minar Metro Station on the Yellow Line.